liveryvideo/docs/docs/README.md

 The following documentation helps you to get up-and-running with different components of the Livery platform.

-?> Please find links to documentation of our SDKs and other components in the sidebar.
+?> Please find links to documentation of our SDKs and other components in menu at the top of this page.

 More information can be found at: [liveryvideo.com](https://liveryvideo.com).